microsoft/ignite-learning-paths-training-aiml/aiml20/speaker-notes-bullets.md

 ### SLIDE: Transfer Learning Training (2 - with the white hard hat)

-Now do that same with pictures of hard hats.
+Now do the same with pictures of hard hats.

 In each case, collect 8 data vectors and a binary indicator for each image.